 Prof. Mylène Riva

 Bonjour!
 Hello!
 Welcome to my research group's website.
-I am an Assistant Professor at McGill University, cross-appointed in the Institute for Health and Social Policy and the Department of Geography.
+I am an Associate Professor at McGill University, cross-appointed in the Institute for Health and Social Policy and the Department of Geography.
 I hold the Canada Research Chair (Tier 2) in Housing, Community, and Health.
 I am a health geographer and population health researcher.
 My research activities are focused on socio-environmental determinants of health in urban, rural, remote and Indigenous communities.
 I am particularly interested in housing and communities as important place-based determinants of health and as settings for interventions to improve population health and to reduce inequalities.
 I lead and collaborate on various scientific initiatives in these areas.
 I hold a BSc in Geography and PhD in Public Health and Health Promotion from Université de Montreal.
 I was a postdoctoral fellow in Health Geography at Durham University in the UK, and held a Banting postdoctoral fellowship at Université Laval.
 Prior to joining McGill in 2016, I was an Assistant Professor in the Department of Social and Preventive Medicine at Université Laval and researcher at CHU de Quebec Research Center (2012-2016).

 MA Student, McGill University